fever-ride/dropbid/loadtest/PLAN.md

 > **Note**: This plan was written when `PessimisticStrategy` still used a Redisson distributed lock.
 > The lock has since been removed (see `docs/troubleshooting.md` #14).
 References to "lock contention"
 > below describe the pre-optimization state.
 The test scenarios and consistency checks remain valid.
+> bid-service has since been merged into auction-service; references to bid-service below reflect the pre-consolidation state.

 ## Goals